mcanyq/mcanyq/README.md

 - 👋 Hi, I’m @mcanyq

-- 👀 I’m interested in Full Stack Web Development
+- 👀 I’m interested in Web3

-- 🌱 I’m currently learning HTML/CSS/JS
+- 🌱 I’m currently learning all aspects of Web3 Development

 - 📫 How to reach me muhammetcanyilmaz2626@gmail.com